TheochemUI/eOn/docs/source/tutorials/visualization.md

 For producing your own NEB trajectories beyond this tutorial:

+- {doc}`systems/index` — **built-in** Morse Pt NEB, LJ minimization, and Pt saddle systems (recommended for docs / CI)
 - The [`eon-pet-neb`](https://atomistic-cookbook.org/examples/eon-pet-neb/eon-pet-neb.html)
-  example in the [lab-cosmo/atomistic-cookbook](https://github.com/lab-cosmo/atomistic-cookbook): a step-by-step PET-MAD NEB walkthrough using ASE for path setup.
+  example in the [lab-cosmo/atomistic-cookbook](https://github.com/lab-cosmo/atomistic-cookbook): a PET-MAD NEB example that uses ASE for path setup.
 This is the canonical metatomic-consumer integration test for eOn.
 - [HaoZeke/eon_orchestrator](https://github.com/HaoZeke/eon_orchestrator):
   Snakemake-orchestrated workflow for batches of NEB calculations with